The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 4. Mail-in Test Kits

-Mail-in test kits have drastically improved consumers’ access to professional water testing.
+Mail-in test kits have drastically improved consumers’ access to professional water lab testing.
 Purchase one online and collect a water sample in the container provided.
 Mail it back to the company — they partner with independent labs nationwide to give you the most accurate results.
 Select from kits that test for up to 200 contaminants.
 Prices start at $20.
 Expect results in about three weeks.

-Drinking water test kits are convenient, but they have drawbacks.
+At-home testing kits are convenient, but they have drawbacks.

 Test strips and color disk kits are accurate when used properly, but they’re less specific than lab tests.
 The chemical reagents are sensitive and deteriorate quickly once opened.
 Strips, for example, should be discarded after 90 days, so purchasing a bottle of 60 is no bargain for a one-time test.
 And accuracy is subject to human error.
 Lab technicians spend years training to get it right, so even with the utmost care, poor technique can skew the results.